samueldsingh/data-engineering/interview_questions/15-oops.md

 6. Abstract classes are a way to provide a common base and shared behavior for related classes.

 **Interface:**

+An interface is a collection of method signatures that should be provided by the implementing class.
+Implementing an interface is a way of writing an organized code and achieving abstraction.

 1. An interface is a completely abstract class in Python.
 It cannot be instantiated, and all its methods are abstract, meaning they have no implementation.
 2. Interfaces define a contract that classes must adhere to by implementing all the methods declared in the interface.
 3. A class can implement multiple interfaces, which allows for achieving multiple inheritance of interface contracts.